nikolagsiderov/APPartment/README.md

 # APPartment

-APPartment is an ASP.NET Core Blazor SPA project for sharing with your housemate/s and keeping track of everything at the apartment, simplifying the whole process of living with people under a common roof.
+APPartment is an ASP.NET Core MVC project for sharing with your housemate/s and keeping track of everything at the apartment, simplifying the whole process of living with people under a common roof.

 # What I Have Learned

-* Working with Blazor components
-* Understanding SPA architecture
+* Further use of MVC arhitecture
 * Further experience with Entity Framework Core